Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the cathedral| ©Grotevriendelijkereus

-There are some recommendations that I can make for you to enjoy your visit to the cathedral of Notre Dame de Reims to the fullest regardless of whether you are traveling with children, on a planned excursion or on your own, as these are aspects that you should comply with if you want to experience the fullest tourist exploration of this beautiful city.
+As you have seen, visiting the Notre Dame Cathedral is one of the best things to do in Reims.
+There are some recommendations that I can make for you to enjoy your visit to the fullest no matter if you are traveling with children, on a planned excursion or on your own.
+Tips that you should follow if you want to enjoy this city to the fullest:

-The first thing I can tell you is to go leisurely to this cathedral, as it is open for 12 hours a day and there is no limitation on free admission by time.
-So you don't need to speed up your exploration of other parts of the city to get to this site.
+• Go calmly: The first thing I can tell you is to go calmly, because it is open 12 hours a day and there is no limitation in terms of free entry by schedules.
+So you don't need to hurry.
 In fact, if anything characterizes tourism in Reims is that it is much quieter and more moderate than in other cities with a larger number of visitors.